 Following an Incident

-All staff involved in the incident will complete a Statement/Observation Report (CSC/SCC 0875) and submit the completed Statement/Observation Report to the Correctional Manager, Operational Desk, immediately following the incident, unless operational requirements prevent such, but no later than the end of their shift.
+- All staff involved in the incident will complete a Statement/Observation Report (CSC/SCC 0875) and submit the completed Statement/Observation Report to the Correctional Manager, Operational Desk, immediately following the incident, unless operational requirements prevent such, but no later than the end of their shift.

-A Correctional Manager will obtain and review the Statement/Observation Reports (CSC/SCC 0875) and share the information pertaining to health care interventions with the Chief, Health Services.
+- A Correctional Manager will obtain and review the Statement/Observation Reports (CSC/SCC 0875) and share the information pertaining to health care interventions with the Chief, Health Services.
 The Correctional Manager, in conjunction with the Chief, Health Services (when there is a health care intervention), will conduct an operational debriefing prior to the end of shift, where operationally practicable, with the individuals (based on staff availability) directly involved in the intervention, including the health care professionals.
 When the Chief, Health Services, is not on site, a subsequent debriefing will be held, as required.
 The goal of the post-incident debrief is to improve the quality of interventions.

-Following the gathering of all information pertaining to an incident (e.g., video, written reports), there may be a need to have an additional debriefing with staff.
+- Following the gathering of all information pertaining to an incident (e.g., video, written reports), there may be a need to have an additional debriefing with staff.

 Immediately following a medical emergency, the Correctional

-complete the Response to Incidents Involving a Medical Emergency (Correctional Manager/Officer-in-Charge Checklist) form (CSC/SCC 1323-01)
+- complete the Response to Incidents Involving a Medical Emergency (Correctional Manager/Officer-in-Charge Checklist) form (CSC/SCC 1323-01)

-ensure that only one Response to Incidents Involving a Medical Emergency (Staff Checklist) form (CSC/SCC 1323-02) is completed collectively by the appropriate responding non-health services staff member(s).
+- ensure that only one Response to Incidents Involving a Medical Emergency (Staff Checklist) form (CSC/SCC 1323-02) is completed collectively by the appropriate responding non-health services staff member(s).

-A list of inmates who may be in need of assistance will be developed as soon as possible after an incident, through consultation with inmates’ representatives, if appropriate, as well as with mental health professionals, Chaplains or Aboriginal Elders/Spiritual Advisors who have offered to meet with inmates affected by a critical incident.
+- A list of inmates who may be in need of assistance will be developed as soon as possible after an incident, through consultation with inmates’ representatives, if appropriate, as well as with mental health professionals, Chaplains or Indigenous Elders/Spiritual Advisors who have offered to meet with inmates affected by a critical incident.
 The participation by inmates is voluntary.

-Support services will also be available, upon request, to other inmates not previously identified.
+- Support services will also be available, upon request, to other inmates not previously identified.

 Management and Control Framework